Taxation in Czech Republic - We Assist International Investors

 Customs duties and other taxes

 Being a state member of the EU, Czech Republic aligns with the regulations referring to the customs duties that apply.
 One should also note that the excise tax is imposed on the production of tobacco products, alcohol, spirits, wines, and semi-products related, mineral oils, and fuel.
-Such a tax is normally comprised of the final price.
+Such a tax is normally included in the final price.
 Besides that, company owners transporting or storing a high volume of products as the ones mentioned above must observe the excise tax rules applicable.
 If you would like to know more about the taxation in Czech Republic, you should talk to our specialists.
 Also, you might want to pay attention to the following Czech taxes:

 - Energy tax – it is imposed on certain types of gas and fuel, plus electricity.
 This is paid by the final consumer.